Alabama

 The journey to Birmingham, Alabama, can vary significantly depending on your starting point.
 Major highways and interstates connect the city to the rest of the country, offering scenic routes, efficient travel times, and access to amenities along the way.
 Interstate 65 (I-65) runs north-south, directly through Birmingham, providing a direct route for travelers coming from cities like Nashville to the north or Mobile to the south.
 From the east or west, Interstate 20 (I-20) offers a convenient path, connecting Birmingham to Atlanta in the east and Dallas to the west.
 These major corridors, along with other highways and state roads, make traveling to Birmingham a feasible and straightforward endeavor.

-READ ABOUT: Where is Athens, Alabama?
+READ ABOUT: Where is Selma, Alabama Located

 From Key Cities to Birmingham